Guide

 Quick ratio = (Current assets – inventory) divided by current liabilities

-A ratio of less than 1 may indicate you have difficulty covering short-term debt.
-A ratio of 2 or higher is often seen as having strong liquidity.
+If your ratio is less than 1, you may have trouble covering short-term debt.
+A ratio of 2 or higher usually means you have strong liquidity.

 Cash ratio

-The cash ratio assesses your ability to cover immediate debts using only cash and cash equivalents.
-It is the most conservative of the three calculations.
+The cash ratio shows if you can cover immediate debts using only cash and cash equivalents.
+It's the most conservative of the three calculations.

 The formula is: